Ford Explorer

-The Ford Explorer is a range of SUVs manufactured by Ford Motor Company since the 1991 model year.
-The first four-door SUV produced by Ford, the Explorer was introduced as a replacement for the two-door Bronco II.
-Within the current Ford light truck range, the Explorer is slotted between the Ford Edge and Ford Expedition.
-As with the Ford Ranger, the Explorer derives its name from a trim package previously offered on the Ford F-Series pickup trucks.
+The Ford Explorer is a range of SUVs manufactured by the Ford Motor Company since the 1991 model year.
+The first five-door SUV produced by Ford, the Explorer, was introduced as a replacement for the three-door Bronco II.
+As with the Ford Ranger, the model line derives its name from a trim package previously offered on Ford F-Series pickup trucks.
+As of 2020, the Explorer became the best-selling SUV in the American market.